 The best stories are those that deliberately subvert our ideas of right and wrong.
 The best stories make us better human beings by challenging us.
 Failure to meet the challenges issued by stories with grey characters results in a society that can’t handle anything more complex than mythology.
 And a mythic narrative is exactly what we are suffering from right now — heroes who can do no wrong because they do charity, leaders whose shit smells like roses because they mouth patriotic key phrases, and boorish sex offenders who can get away with harassing a woman because they donate money to farmers.

 I have written before about how it might make sense to remove the Mahabharata from its feel-good fantasy context and look at it from a Materialist perspective.
 About how, if we look past the many explanations offered for characters’ bad behaviour, we might learn from the epic something rather stark — life sucks and we are all kind of in it together.
 Maybe Duryodhan was as much a victim of life as the Pandavas were.
-Maybe Krishna was at least a little bit villainous.
+Maybe Krishna was not completely virtuous.

 Perhaps we need a Materialist view of Indian society as well — one where nobody gets to be a god free of all flaws, or a monster absolutely beyond redemption.